Tell Me Who I Am: Synopsis

-In the third part, Marcus and Alex sit down together and Marcus reveals that not only did their mother sexually abuse them together in her own bed, but that she also was involved in a child sex ring wherein she volunteered her own sons to other child predators.
+In the third part, Marcus and Alex sit down together to discuss their past, and while Marcus confirms Alex's suspicion, he refuses to provide details, saying that he cannot bring himself to reveal more in his brother's presence, and instead tells Alex to watch part of his interview with the documentary crew that contains the rest of the truth: he reveals that their mother not only sexually abused them together in her own bed, but that she was also involved in a child sex ring wherein she volunteered her own sons to other child predators.
 She would drive one of the boys (never both) to different male "friends" of hers all over Britain and those friends would assault and rape them.
 This continued up until the age of 14, when Marcus fought back, at which time it stopped for both brothers.
 Marcus apologizes to Alex for not telling the whole story at age 32, but states that he was not able to do it because he was too traumatized himself, and that denying what had happened helped him forget about it and live a worth-while life.

 Background

 The documentary film is based on the book with the same name written by the twins and Joanna Hodgkin.